 Repeat and Replace Policy

 Students must earn a grade of C- or higher in any required course, with the exception of Law in Context, Scholarly Writing Requirement, and Experiential Learning courses.
+In Law in Context and for any electives, a student must earn a D-; in Scholarly Writing and Experiential Learning, a student must earn a C.

 Students must retake a required course until they earn the minimum required grade.
 The grades for multiple attempts of the same course shall be averaged for GPA purposes, and the student shall only receive credit for taking the course once.
 The credits for the first attempt will appear on the transcript until the second attempt is completed and graded.
 A repeated course must be taken the next semester as it is offered in a student’s division.
 A student may take the course in another division if seats are available after cross-division registration begins.
 A student may not repeat courses except as provided in this rule.